PhilReinhold/liveplot/README.md

     python -m liveplot

-On windows an executable for the window is available
+~On windows an executable for the window is available~ TODO

-    bin\liveplot.exe

 If the window has been successfully started, open a client and plot